sf-wdi-22-23/express_heroku_starter/README.md

 ## Getting set up on Heroku with Node + Mongoose

 ### Before you do anything
+1) Let's remove the link to the repo we cloned and commit the starting point of our project in a local git repo.
+We can check the location of the remote repository by typing: `git remote -v`.
+In order to remove the link to the class repo, type: `git remote remove origin`.
+You can confirm this was successful with the first command.

-1) Stop and commit.
-Make sure your app is under version control with `git`.
-If you're not sure whether your project is under version control yet, you definitely haven't been commiting often enough!
-But run `git status` to check if your project directory is a repo and `git init` to make it into one if necessary. __Stop and commit your changes.__
+If so, your app is still under version control with `git` but it only has a local repository.
+You can run `git status` to make sure.
+If not, just type `git init` to make it into one again. __Stop and commit your changes.__

 2) Sign up for an account with heroku: https://www.heroku.com/